 - Contact Us

-- Monday Morning Report is led by the residents.
+- Monday Morning Report: The report s led by the residents.
 They present an interesting case and discuss management

 interesting cases that were recently admitted to the hospital.

 - Tuell Time: A monthly meeting of residents held by the program director.
 This open forum from

 the program director is to update the group on programmatic news and recognize outstanding

 resident work from the past month.

 - Evidence-Based Medicine Journal Club: Residents lead an evidence-based journal club once a month.
 Journal club is a dynamic

 meeting where evidence chosen to answer current clinical questions is discussed.
 A

 primary goal of journal lab is the acquisition of critical appraisal and research